 someone who has disabilities because she just had too much drive.

-Carrie and Tracy weren’t deterred.
-The trainers believed that Vessel’s
+Tracy wasn't deterred.
+The trainer believed that Vessel’s

 love of learning and her ball drive would find her a place to help.
-They
+She

 knew there was still something special in store for Vessel.